rishav-singh-0/c_programming/notes/10_functions.md

 ```
 void exit ( int status );
 ```
+- Jobs of `exit()`
+  - Flushes unwritten buffered data.
+  - Closes all open files.
+  - Removes temporary files.
+  - Returns an integer exit status to the operating system.

+- Objects with static storage duration are destroyed (C++) and functions registered with atexit are called.
+- All C streams (open with functions in `<cstdio>`) are closed (and flushed, if buffered), and all files created with tmpfile are removed.
+- Control is returned to the host environment.
 - Status value returned to the parent process.
 Generally, a status value of 0 or EXIT_SUCCESS indicates success, and any other value or the constant EXIT_FAILURE is used to indicate an error.
-- The mystery behind exit() is that it takes only integer args in the range 0 – 255 .
+- The mystery behind exit() is that it takes only integer args in the range 0 - 255 .
 Out of range exit values can result in unexpected exit codes.
 An exit value greater than 255 returns an exit code modulo 256.

+- destructor is executed here

 ### abort()